arminc/arminc.github.io/_posts/2010-01-27-how-to-create-otapackage-aka-update-zip-from-your-build.md

 permalink: /2010/01/27/how-to-create-otapackage-aka-update-zip-from-your-build/
 categories:
   - android
+description: When you compile your android source and you want to create an automatic update.zip instead of your own then do this:
 ---
-When you compile your android source and you want to create an automatic update.zip instead of your own then do this: <!--more-->
+When you compile your android source and you want to create an automatic update.zip instead of your own then do this:

 <pre class="brush: bash; title: ; notranslate" title="">TARGET_NO_RADIOIMAGE=true make otapackage
 </pre>